Joan Fontaine: Sibling rivalry

 Contrary to press reports, the sisters continued their relationship after the 1940s.
 After Fontaine's separation from her husband in 1952, de Havilland went to her apartment in New York often, and at least once they spent Christmas together there, in 1961.
 They were photographed laughing together at a party for Marlene Dietrich in 1967.
 Fontaine also visited de Havilland in Paris in 1969.

 The sisters reportedly did not completely stop speaking to each other until 1975, after their mother's funeral, to which Joan, who was out of the country, was not invited.

 Both sisters largely refused to comment publicly about their relationship.
 In a 1978 interview, however, Fontaine said of the sibling rivalry, "I married first, won the Oscar before Olivia did, and if I die first, she'll undoubtedly be livid because I beat her to it!"
-The following year, in a 1979 interview, Fontaine claimed the reason her sister and she stopped speaking to each other was that de Havilland wanted their mother (who was suffering from cancer) to be treated surgically at the advanced age of 88, which Fontaine apparently did not think was a good idea.
-Fontaine claims that after their mother died, de Havilland did not bother to try to find where Fontaine could be reached (Fontaine was on tour in a play).
+The following year, in a 1979 interview, Fontaine claimed the reason her sister and she stopped speaking to each other was that de Havilland wanted their mother (who was suffering from cancer) to be treated surgically at the age of 88.
+Fontaine disagreed with the idea especially after having spent months talking to her mother preparing her for death (Lilian did not want to live).
+Fontaine also claimed in her 1979 interview that after their mother died, de Havilland did not bother to try to find where Fontaine could be reached (Fontaine was on tour in a play).
 Instead, de Havilland sent a telegram, which did not arrive until two weeks later at Fontaine's next stop.
 According to Fontaine, de Havilland did not invite her to a memorial service for their mother.
 De Havilland claims she informed Fontaine, but Fontaine brushed her off, claiming she was too busy to attend.
 Higham records that Fontaine had an estranged relationship with her own daughters, as well, possibly because she discovered that they were secretly maintaining a relationship with de Havilland.